 - Rent a motorbike for transportation

-- Eat in smaller restaurants off the beaten path
+- Eat your meals in smaller restaurants off the beaten path

 - Go to temples and attractions on your own instead of with a tour

 - The airlines will charge you up to $35 USD per checked bag so bring a carry-on-sized backpack if you plan to catch any flights.